 A reading group with a difference

-At Book Break you can listen to stories and poems being read aloud in a relaxed and informal environmnent.
+At a shared reading group you can listen to stories and poems being read aloud in a relaxed and informal environmnent.

 The groups are run by volunteers from The Reader Organisation with the support of the library service and are:

 - open to anyone who would like to hear literature read aloud in a small informal group setting